Probably isomorphic structures: Probable isomorphisms and isomorphisms of -structures

 \begin{corollary} Suppose that $M$ and $N$ are extremal models of the same non-degenerate, simplicial, affine theory and let $\lambda$ denote the Lebesgue measure on $[0,1]$. \begin{enumerate} \item Then $L^1([0,1],\lambda, M)\cong L^1([0,1],\lambda,N)$ if and only if $\Vdash_\bbL M^\ast \cong N^\ast$. \item Suppose that $L^1([0,1],\lambda,M)\cong L^1([0,1],\lambda, N)$.
 Let $\kappa$ be the maximum of density characters of $M$ and $N$ in the strong operator topology.
 If the real line cannot be covered by $\kappa$ Lebesgue null sets, then $M\cong N$. \end{enumerate} \end{corollary}

 \begin{proof} The converse direction of \eqref{1.C2} follows by Theorem~\ref{T.extension_to_random}.
 The direct implication follows from Theorem~\ref{T.L1->X}.

 We next prove \eqref{2.C2}.
+For convenience, we can present $M$ and $N$ as completions of structures whose domain is $\kappa$.
+Assume that $\Phi \colon L^1([0,1],\lambda, M)\to L^1([0,1],\lambda,N)$ is an isomorphism and let $\theta$ be a sufficiently large regular cardinal, so that all relevant objects (including $\kappa$, $M$, $N$, and $\Phi$) belong to $H_\theta$, the structure of all sets whose hereditary closure has cardinality smaller than $\theta$ (\cite[Definition I.13.27]{kunen2014set} or \cite[\S A.7]{Fa:STCstar}).

-Let $H_\theta$ be the structure of all sets whose hereditary closure has cardinality smaller than $\theta$ (\cite[Definition I.13.27]{kunen2014set}, \cite[\S A.7]{Fa:STCstar}).
-Assume that $\Phi \colon L^1([0,1],\lambda, M)\to L^1([0,1],\lambda,N)$ is an isomorphism and fix a regular cardinal $\theta$ such that the set $H_\theta$ contains all elements in $M$ and $N$, as well as $\Phi$.
-Let $P$ be the Mostowski's collapse (\cite[Theorem 6.15]{Jech:ST}) of an elementary submodel of $H_\theta$ of cardinality $\kappa$ that contains $M, N$, dense subsets of these structures of size at most $\kappa$, and $\Phi$.
-The union of all null $G_\delta$ sets coded in $P$ is null by assumption, and a real $r$ outside of this union is random over $P$ by Solovay's characterization of random reals (\cite{solovay1970model}, \cite[Lemma~26.4]{Jech:ST}).
+Let $P$ be the Mostowski's collapse (\cite[Theorem 6.15]{Jech:ST}) of an elementary submodel of $H_\theta$ of cardinality $\kappa$ that contains $M, N$, and includes $\kappa$ (hence it includes dense subsets of $M$ and $N$ of size $\kappa$), and $\Phi$.
+The union of all null $G_\delta$ sets coded in~$P$ is null by our assumption that the real line cannot be covered by $\kappa$ Lebesgue null sets.
+Any real $r$ outside of this union is random over~$P$ by Solovay's characterization of random reals (\cite{solovay1970model} or \cite[Lemma~26.4]{Jech:ST}).
+Therefore, $P[r]$ is (isomorphic to) the forcing extension of $P$ by the Lebesgue measure algebra.
 By item \eqref{1.C2}, $P[r]$ contains an isometric isomorphism $\Psi \colon M^{P[r]} \to N^{P[r]}$.
-We have that $M^{P[r]}$ is dense in $M$ and $N^{P[r]}$ is dense in $N$, by the choice of $P$.
+We have that $M^{P[r]}$ is dense in $M$ and $N^{P[r]}$ is dense in $N$ (by the choice of $P$, these structures contain dense subsets of $M$ and $N$ dense in the strong operator topology).
 It follows that the unique continuous extension of $\Psi$ to $M$ gives an isomorphism between $M$ and $N$. \end{proof}